Tracy's Presentation: Marginalized Communities Serving the Culturally Diverse

 As the training kicked off, I became fascinated with Brainspotting, As Cynthia taught, I noticed nuances that riddled my nervous system at which my spiritual tin hat began to tingle.
 I stated, "I have a whole tribe of folks that need healing...where is my tribe and why don't we know about Brainspotting?!"
 I became inquisitive.
 I actually received healing from a childhood trauma at a training.
 I then traveled to Florida for the Phase 2 training and immediately began consultation to gain a deeper insight, I wanted to know everything there was to know about Brainspotting.
 My sole goal was to "hold my stick on 'em” and support healing in community, my community, marginalized community.

-Well, 12 consultations later with Cynthia, conversations with John Edwards at the behest of Cynthia led to the birthing of John’s vision, “POC, a project by John Edwards” that quickly grew into “BIPOC Nation” according to Dr. David Grand.
+Well, 12 consultations later with Cynthia, conversations with POC organizer at the behest of Cynthia led to the birthing of what quickly grew into “BIPOC Nation” according to Dr. David Grand.

-I could not have known the impact of Cynthia’s invitation to reach out to John would have resulted in BIPOC Nation.
-It became a thing of need; John recognized the dire need for a safer space, counterspace.
-We met virtually and a few months later, we kicked off the 1st Persons of Color Brainspotting Phase I training in Atlanta, December 2019, whereby mission minded practitioners of color showed up and showed out from as far away as Canada.
+I could not have known the impact of Cynthia’s invitation to reach out to another constituent would have resulted in BIPOC Nation.
+It became a thing of need; We met virtually and a few months later, we kicked off the 1st Persons of Color Brainspotting Phase I training in Atlanta, December 2019, whereby mission minded practitioners of color showed up and showed out from as far away as Canada.
 When I say mission minded, we were mission minded.
 It was beautiful.
 We were Black, Asian, Indian, Latin to name a few on that talented, heartfelt, determined, committed team of Brainspotting folks that believed in the vision.
-And John was our organizer & visionary.

 I will never forget my initial encounter with Dr. Grand at that training.
 Up to that point, David as we affectionately call the genius, was a legend of sorts.
 I can still sense David’s kidlike amazement of what was witnessed, felt, and experienced.
 Healing abounded in that space.
 Tears, love, laughter, joy, pain, compassion was all there.
 David swarded the Brainspotting terrain in that moment; he covered the land of Brainspotting with that patch of green grass; those Brainspotting practitioners that traveled from near and far to support the monumental kickoff, BIPOC Brainspotting Nation was born.
 David stated, “this team are not helpers, you are facilitators.”
 It was amazingly memorable and set a wonderful precedence.
 History was made!
 In a huge way.
 The energy was simply electric and here we are, here I am.

-What I came to learn by experience with BIPOC Brainspotting project initiated by John, there is a need for counterspace.
+What I came to learn by experience with BIPOC Brainspotting project, there is a need for counterspace.
 While in Denver at the International Brainspotting Conference, I was in the hotel’s giftshop.
 A LatinX sister approached me and stated, “Do you remember me from training?”
 She reminded me of our encounter during that kickoff BIPOC training; that's her quote up above in this writing.
 This is what Brainspotting is about, us as clinicians and them, as clients.

 There is a need for individuals to “BE” all of themselves, especially in learning environments.
 It’s challenging enough to promote growth, let alone in constricting environments that promotes code-switching increasing anxiety that comes along with taking in information.
 The nervous system registers and there are more than a few stories about persons of color learning in dominant cultured spaces resulting in less than positive, healthy outcomes.
 Journeying with the BIPOC Nation within the Brainspotting community has impacted me personally, professionally and otherwise.